slchangtw/thesis_jacobs/README.md

 # Fruit classification and detection using deep convolutional models

-This study aimed to recognize and dectect the images in [Fruit 360](https://www.kaggle.com/moltean/fruits) (The one released on  16.01.2019 was used).
+This study aimed to recognize and detect the images in [Fruit 360](https://www.kaggle.com/moltean/fruits) (The one released on  16.01.2019 was used).
 The goals of this research are hence twofolds:
 (1) to develop a fruit image classifier using the single-fruit images; and (2) to build a fruit image detector using the multi-fruit images.
-To carry outthe classification task, 10 CNN-based classification models were proposed.
+To carry out the classification task, 10 CNN-based classification models were proposed.
 Moreover, this study introduced *SHapley Additive exPlanations* to explain the model predictions.
 To build the detector, a CNN-based detection algorithm *you only look once* was employed in light of its accuracy and speed in previous work.
-Resultsof this study showed that the best-performing classification model achieved 99.64% accuracy and 99.63% F1 score on the test dataset.
+Results of this study showed that the best-performing classification model achieved 99.64% accuracy and 99.63% F1 score on the test dataset.

 # Classification Models